joshhus/blockchain-sw-25/vscode-extension.md

 10. Enter the enrollID and secret of the application identity that you created with the console.
 A new identity is created in the **Fabric Wallets** pane.
 11. You can now connect to your instance of your {{site.data.keyword.blockchainfull_notm}} Platform network.
 Click the connection name and select the name of the wallet that you created.
 You can also associate the wallet that you created with the gateway by right-clicking the gateway and selecting **Associate A Wallet**.
 This allows the connection to use the same wallet each time when it connects.

 After you connect to the {{site.data.keyword.blockchainfull_notm}} Platform from VS Code, you can see the list of channels joined by your organization peers under the gateway.
-Under each channel, you can see the list of smart contracts that are instantiated on each channel and the transactions within each smart contract.
+Under each channel, you can see the list of smart contracts that are deployed on each channel and the transactions within each smart contract.
 You can submit transactions to your network by right-clicking a function and selecting **Submit Transaction** and passing the required arguments.
 You can also generate a test file for the smart contracts that are instantiated on your channels.

-### Install and instantiate a smart contract from VS Code
+### Deploy a smart contract from VS Code
-{: #develop-vscode-connecting-ibp-install-instantiate}
+{: #develop-vscode-connecting-ibp-deploy}

 You can also import the {{site.data.keyword.blockchainfull_notm}} Platform network into the **Fabric Environments** pane of the extension.
-You can then use the extension to >install and instantiate smart contracts on your network.
+You can then use the extension to deploy smart contracts on your network.

 You can export nodes from your console and then import them from another console.
 You can use the same process to export nodes from your console and then import them into the **Fabric Environments** pane.
 The easiest way is to use the extension to automatically discover the console and import the nodes.